now-examples/basics/aurelia-bash/README.md

-# Aurela with a Bash API
+# Aurelia with a Bash API

 This example shows a [Aurelia](https://aurelia.io/) project (located in `package.json`) powered by a Bash API.